nilearn/nilearn/README.rst

 nilearn
 =======

-Nilearn is a Python module for fast and easy statistical learning on NeuroImaging data.
+Nilearn enables approachable and versatile analyses of brain volumes.
+It provides statistical and machine-learning tools, with instructive documentation & friendly community.

-It leverages the `scikit-learn <http://scikit-learn.org>`_ Python toolbox for multivariate statistics with applications such as predictive modelling, classification, decoding, or connectivity analysis.
+It supports general linear model (GLM) based analysis and leverages the `scikit-learn <http://scikit-learn.org>`_ Python toolbox for multivariate statistics with applications such as predictive modelling, classification, decoding, or connectivity analysis.

 This work is made available by a community of people, amongst which the INRIA Parietal Project Team and the scikit-learn folks, in particular